Use the anchor links below to navigate through the listed frequently asked questions.

 What is the cost of the annual block tuition plan and how will it be billed?

-- A full-time student will be charged $29,450 in 2014-15 for the full academic year, and the opportunity to take up to 36 hours for one price.
+- A full-time student will be charged $30,780 in 2015-16 for the full academic year, and the opportunity to take up to 36 hours for one price.
 This amount will be billed in two equal installments in the fall and spring semesters.
-Families that enroll in a Wildcat Pay Plan can spread their tuition up to 12 payments throughout the year.
+Families who enroll in a Wildcat Pay Plan can spread out their tuition in up to 12 payments (one six-month payment plan per semester).
 Learn more about Wildcat Pay

 What will the hourly tuition rate be in 2014-15 for students who are not in the block tuition plan?